Runaway (Kanye West song): Live performances

 During his set at the Coachella Valley Music and Arts Festival on April 17, 2011, West performed "Runaway" during the end of the performance.
 West's performance was described as "one of the most memorable performances in Coachella history."
 Todd Martens, critic for Los Angeles Times, described that the performance consisted of a "group of wayward ballerinas, seemingly caught in some sort of magnetic push and pull from the artist."
 During the 'Coke Live Musical Festival' in Poland, West performed the song with a 20 minute long freestyle.
 West performed the song the way he normally did, ending the performance with a continuous freestyle lasting 20 minutes in duration.
 One lone ballerina performed an interpretive dance during the entire duration of the freestyle.
 The song was often performed at the Watch the Throne Tour.

 On December 9, 2021, West headlined a benefit concert at the Los Angeles Memorial Coliseum with fellow rapper Drake to raise clemency for Larry Hoover.
 During the solo portion of his set, West performed an emotional rendition of "Runaway", altering the outro's lyrics into a plea for his estranged wife, Kim Kardashian, to "run right back" to him.

+On January 31, 2024, West performed "Runaway" as the opening track to his surprise guest appearance during the second leg of Travis Scott’s Circus Maximus Tour, followed by a medley of West's hits and recent work.
+West has been a notable inspiration in Scott's career, with Scott addressing the Kia Center crowd at the end of the surprise set, saying:“I wouldn’t be here on this stage without my brother, man.
+He opened up these doors for me.
+Make some noise for the greatest of all time.”